-The Daily Mirror is read by people who think they run the country; The Guardian is read by people who think they ought to run the country; The Times is read by people who actually do run the country; the Daily Mail, is read by the wives of the people who run the the Daily Mail is read by the wives of the people who run the country;

-the Financial Times is read by people who own the country; The Morning Star is read by people who think the country ought to be run by another country; and The Daily Telegraph is read by people who think it is.
+The Daily Mirror is read by people who think they run the country; The Guardian is read by people who think they ought to run the country; The Times is read by people who actually do run the country; the Daily Mail is read by the wives of the people who run the country; the Financial Times is read by people who own the country; The Morning Star is read by people who think the country ought to be run by another country; and The Daily Telegraph is read by people who think it is.
 (Yes Prime Minister, Conflict of Interest, BBC 1986, cited in Temple 2008, 190)

-The British press, that "feral beast," as Tony Blair famously called it, claims one of the oldest traditions of journalism in the world, with the first British daily published in 1702 (Temple 2008, i).
+British press, "the feral beast", as Tony Blair famously called journalism, has one of the oldest traditions in the world with the first daily published in 1702 (Temple 2008, i).
 Already in the 18th century, the United Kingdom pioneered a new approach to public communication with a greater territorial scope and a new type of public messages.
-The German sociologist Jurgen Habermas saw Britain as the first country to develop what he called the "public sphere," i.e. a "realm of our social life in which something approaching public opinion can be formed" (Habermas, Lennox, and Lennox 1974, 49).
+The German sociologist Jurgen Habermas saw Britain as the first country to develop what he called the "public sphere", i.e. a "realm of our social life in which something approaching public opinion can be formed" (Habermas, Lennox, and Lennox 1974, 49).
 In particular, to him newspapers in Britain attained their modern function of not only reporting about events but also about creating and forming public opinions by the exposure of individual views in the public realm (Ibid).
-Newspapers in Britain thus started early on (and earlier than elsewhere) to play an important role in public opinion making processes, quickly earning the title of a Fourth Estate from Edmund Burke.
-Yet their primary function is to inform, to educate, to provide a platform for the formation of political discourse, to channel political viewpoints, and to hold authority accountable (in a watchdog role) (Ibid., p.19).
-The abovecited mockery of the political and societal divisions of the readership of the press is a case in point.
-In order to perform these functions, which are so crucial for any viable democratic system, the media needs to be accessible to all citizens and they need to be free from political and economic constraints.
+Newspapers in Britain thus started early on (and earlier than elsewhere) to play an important role in public opinion making processes, quickly earning the title of a Fourth Estate by Edmund Burke.
+Yet their primary function can be summarized as to inform, to educate, to give platform for the formation of a political discourse, to channel political viewpoints and to hold authority accountable (watchdog role) (lbid., p.19).
+The above-cited mockery of the political and societal divisions of the readership of the press is a case in point.
+In order to perform these functions, which are so crucial for any viable democratic system, media need to be accessible to all citizens and they need to be free from political or economic constraints.
 These and other aspects of how media function in the UK are discussed below.